 MightyText vs. MySMS – Which is Better?

 The browser interface looks pretty much the same.
 It’s a no-nonsense experience that allows users to work with less distractions.
-Other features include SMS/MMS usage logs, a block list, and text signature.
-The paid version, which costs 9.99 dollars yearly, includes Backup and Restore of messages, call notifications on PC or tablet, message scheduling, SMS syncing with another phone, text archiving, entire message history, and fast customer support.
+It also logs your SMS/MMS, lets you create a text signature, and lets you block certain numbers from contacting you.
+The paid version, which costs $9.99 yearly, includes Backup and Restore of messages, call notifications on PC or tablet, message scheduling, SMS syncing with another phone, text archiving, entire message history, and fast customer support.
 Just some stuff to consider, but of course, it’s the free distraction-free messaging that matters.